JCalderan/xebicon2019-spinnaker-handson/part2/exercise3/README.md

 ### Exercises
 Update the backend-dev pipeline:
-- the Frontend application expect the backend API to be publicly accessible under the same domaine name, under the path '/xebicon-backend'.
 - the backend application use an [environment variable](https://kubernetes.io/docs/tasks/inject-data-application/define-environment-variable-container/) named **DB_URL** in order to connect to the database.
-This variable should be in the form of 'mongodb://DB_URL:27017'.
+This variable should be in the form of 'mongodb://database-service-name:27017'.

 When all pipeline has run, the infrastructure view should look like this.
 ![xebistack cluster view](./xebi-stack-cluster.png)